Which Syntactic Capabilities Are Statistically Learned by Masked Language Models for Code?: Results Discussion

 This study used a quantitative causal technique to analyze the influence of masking binary treatments (\ie AST and random) on the performance of both $M_1$ and $M2$ transformers after defining the Structural Causal Model of the problem.
 To draw a causal link between syntactic features (\ie AST nodes) and performance metrics (\ie Jaccard, Levenshtain, and SD), we expect to observe a \textbf{positive causal effect}.
 A positive effect would indicate that syntactic features $C$ are affecting models' performance and AST nodes would be statistically learned by \mlms.
 On the other hand, a \textbf{negative causal effect} would imply that randomly masked tokens have more influence on the performance.
 That is, tokens without any particular syntactic order are being predicted accurately.

 Unlike previous assumptions, it can be inferred from Tab.~\ref{tab:correlations} that the control group (\ie masking random treatment) is having more impact on \mlms' performance than the actual syntactic features.
 For instance, a set of samples masked for \textit{ for\_statement} tokens are underperforming (\aka negative effects) compared to the same set but randomly masked tokens.
 This suggests that although transformers are predicting AST node types with confidence (see Fig.~\ref{fig:ecdf}, these syntactic features are not particularly relevant compared to predicting any other set of unstructured tokens in the snippet (see gray areas in Tab.~\ref{tab:correlations}).
-These findings tend to corroborate Shen \etal research in which \llms do not fully grasp code syntax.
-Authors show that pre-training on programs as token sequences does not enhance their understanding of syntactic structures.
-Moreover, \llms exhibit different performances in natural language (NL) and programming language (PL) in terms of syntactic understanding.
+These findings tend to corroborate Karmakar \etal research \cite{karmakar_inspect_2023} in which \mlms do not fully grasp the syntax and structural aspects of code.
 Our findings offer an alternative perspective compared to claims made by other probing approaches \cite{troshin_probing_2022,ma_are_2023}.
-For example, Hernandez Lopez et al. \cite{hernandez_lopez_ast-probe_2022} argue for the presence of a syntax subspace within the hidden layers that encode structures of PLs. {Similarly, Toufique \etal \cite{ahmed_towards_2023} outline that pre-trained language models learn robust representations of code semantics, which implies a deep understanding of syntax elements from the source code.}
+For example, Hernandez Lopez \etal \cite{hernandez_lopez_ast-probe_2022} argue for the presence of a syntax subspace within the hidden layers that encode structures of PLs. {Similarly, Toufique \etal \cite{ahmed_towards_2023} outline that pre-trained language models learn robust representations of code semantics, which implies a deep understanding of syntax elements from the source code.}

 \begin{boxK} \textit{\ref{rq:causal}:} The performance of \mlms is negatively impacted by AST-masked tokens ($\tau<-0.1$).
 Our causal analysis yielded no signs of Transformers' performance being affected or guided by syntactic features, contradicting SOTA explainability findings. \end{boxK}